 For specific questions about the program, please contact us.

 Those who have earned a Master's Degree are eligible to apply to the Cultural Studies Program.
 You may apply to our program with any Master's Degree.
 However, some master's degrees may prompt the committee to suggest additional credits in the humanities and social sciences as preparation for doctoral work.

 Those with only a Bachelor's Degree should apply first to one of our affiliated programs: English, History, Sociology/Anthropology, or Interdisciplinary Studies to receive an MA.
 MA degree requirements and application information can be found on the site of the department or program through which the MA is offered.
 Once an MA is received, one can to apply to the PhD program in Cultural Studies.
-Please contact the program's faculty director, Dr. Denise Albanese, for information on how to proceed.
+Please contact the program's Interim Director, Dr. Roger Lancaster, for information on how to proceed.

 Applicants should already have a sense of his/her research interests when applying to the program.
 Before applying, be sure to have asked yourself the following questions, in order to determine if getting a PhD in Cultural Studies at GMU is a good fit for you: Why am I interested in this program?
 What are my research interests?
 What do I hope to gain from this program?
 What will I do with a PhD in Cultural Studies when I am done with this program?

 Please browse our Core Faculty and GMU Affiliated Faculty pages in order to search for any professors whose interests match yours and feel free to email the professors directly.

 Students are admitted for fall semester only.
 Complete applications, with all supporting materials, are due by January 15 (roughly seven months prior to the Fall semester).

 Grade transcripts from all colleges and universities previously attended

 A statement of interest, which exemplifies and contextualizes the applicant's intellectual and scholarly training and the project(s) you might wish to pursue*